oroinc/documentation/user_guide/marketing_index.rst

 ..hint::

-    The Marketing team will also find useful OroCRM's reports, filters, dashboards and other tools described in the :ref:`Other Tools section <user-guide-other-tools>` of the User Guide.
+    The Marketing team will also find useful OroCRM's reports, filters, dashboards and other tools described in the :ref:`Common Tools section <user-guide-other-tools>` of the User Guide.